-This documentation describes the 2014 full-year population characteristics data file from the Medical Expenditure Panel Survey Household Component (MEPS HC).
-Released as an ASCII file (with related SAS, SPSS, and Stata programming statements and data user information) and a SAS transport dataset, this public use file provides information collected on a nationally representative sample of the civilian noninstitutionalized population of the United States for calendar year 2014.
-The file contains 1,081 variables and has a logical record length of 2,258 with an additional 2-byte carriage return/line feed at the end of each record.
+This documentation describes the 2014 full-year consolidated data file from the Medical Expenditure Panel Survey Household Component (MEPS HC).
+Released as an ASCII file (with related SAS, Stata, and SPSS programming statements and data user information) and a SAS transport dataset, this public use file provides information collected on a nationally representative sample of the civilian noninstitutionalized population of the United States for calendar year 2014.
+The file contains 1,838 variables and has a logical record length of 5,398 with an additional 2-byte carriage return/line feed at the end of each record.

-This file consists of MEPS survey data obtained in Rounds 3, 4, and 5 of Panel 18 and Rounds 1, 2, and 3 of Panel 19, the rounds for the MEPS panels covering calendar year 2014, and contains variables pertaining to survey administration, demographics, person-level conditions, health status, disability days, quality of care, employment, health insurance, and person-level medical care use counts.
-The 2014 full-year expenditure and income data will be forthcoming.
+This file consists of MEPS survey data obtained in Rounds 3, 4, and 5 of Panel 18 and Rounds 1, 2, and 3 of Panel 19, the rounds for the MEPS panels covering calendar year 2014, and contains variables pertaining to survey administration, demographics, income, person-level conditions, health status, disability days, quality of care, employment, health insurance, and person-level medical care use and expenditures.